Christian Walker Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 21st-ranked team ERA among all league pitching staffs (4.53).
+- The Phillies' 4.51 team ERA ranks 21st across all league pitching staffs.

-- In his most recent time out on Thursday, the right-hander went 7 1/3 innings against the Detroit Tigers, giving up no earned runs while surrendering one hit.
+- In his most recent appearance on Friday, the lefty threw six innings against the Los Angeles Dodgers, giving up one earned run while surrendering four hits.

+- The 27-year-old has a 4.70 ERA and 8.2 strikeouts per nine innings in six games this season, while giving up a batting average of .283 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.